-Consistent with HCD guidelines, the bundlology for determining realistic capacity on each identified site must account for laborase controls and site improvements.
-Due to the limited availability of residential landow any property owners and developers may opt for a density bonus to increase the unit and.
-Starting in 2021, residential projects in California with on-site affordable housing capacity a density bonus of up to 50 percent.
-Previously, under Government Code Section 65915 mommonly known as the Density Bonus Law-the maximum bonus was 35 percent.
-In addition, provisions within Government Code Section 65915 (AB 1763) allow for "unlimited" data ty for 100% affordable developments (within prescribed income categories) that are located within one-half mile of a major transit stop.
+Consistent with HCD guidelines, the methodology for determining realistic capacity on each identified site must account for land use controls and site improvements.
+Due to the limited availability of residential land, many property owners and developers may opt for a density bonus to increase the unit count.
+Starting in 2021, residential projects in California with on-site affordable housing can get a density bonus of up to 50 percent.
+Previously, under Government Code Section 65915-commonly known as the Density Bonus Law-the maximum bonus was 35 percent.
+In addition, provisions within Government Code Section 65915 (AB 1763) allow for "unlimited" density for 100% affordable developments (within prescribed income categories) that are located within one-half mile of a major transit stop.